-POP TV and Popfun.co.uk are run by Columbia Pictures Corporation Limited who also runs the popular children's tv channels Tiny Pop and Pop Max.
+POP TV and Popfun.co.uk are run by Narrative Entertainment UK Limited who also run the popular children's channels Tiny Pop and Pop Max.

-In addition to the popular children's channels, Columbia Pictures Corporation Limited also owns the Sony movie and entertainment TV channels.
+In additional to the popular children's channels, Narrative Entertainment UK Limited Limited also owns the Great! movie and entertainment TV channels.

 How to watch POP TV

 POP is available on Sky at channel number 614 and on Freesat at channel number 603.

 If you find your reception is poor it could be because of many things – atmospheric conditions, line of sight of your dish, faulty wiring, etc.

 Consider whether the weather is particularly bad where you are right now or consider whether your dish could have been moved accidentally (strong winds etc) or something is in the way of your line of sight?
 Is everything plugged in properly?

 If none of the above apply, then sometimes poor reception can be caused by local interference from a fixed line or wireless devices such as the UK standard DECT (cordless) phones, wireless routers, games consoles, etc.